 Preparing Your Home to Sell

 Before you put your house on the market, take a close look at its condition.
-You usually only have one shot at impressing potential buyers, so it is important to prepare the house for showings.
+Newly listed homes usually only have one shot at impressing potential buyers, so it is important to prepare the house for showings.
 You may be rewarded with a faster sale and a higher offer.

 Trust your instincts.
 Try to evaluate the house as if you are seeing it for the first time.
 If you were a homebuyer, what would you think about the house?
 What changes would make immediate improvements?
 How can you show off the house’s best features?